Prashlik/Digital-Image-Processing/README.md

 Hopfield_NeuralNetwork - Network that is trained on 10x10 images.
 It\'s ability is to restore images if it possible.
 Multilayer_Perceptron - Network that is trained on five 8x8 images.
 It\'s ability is to predict one of basic images by test image.

-Some images wich was used to test this projects are in the "Images" foldier.
+Some images which was used to test this projects are in the "Images" foldier.